swinterbourne/ewallace.github.io/team/_posts/2020-09-07-rachael-murray.md

 github: RachaelMurray
 ORCID:
 scholar:
-image: /assets/images/team/rachael-murray-2020-pic.jpg
+image: /assets/images/team/rachael-murray-2020-pic-min.jpg
 alum: false
 ---

 Rachael is a PhD student in the Wallace lab studying the activity and structure of candidate ion channel proteins in fungi.
-She is jointly supervised by Dr Jelena Baranoivc and Dr Joanne Thompson and funded by the [EASTBIO Doctoral Training Partnership.] (http://www.eastscotbiodtp.ac.uk/).
+She is jointly supervised by Dr Jelena Baranoivc and Dr Joanne Thompson and funded by the [EASTBIO Doctoral Training Partnership](http://www.eastscotbiodtp.ac.uk/).